BTC £50,000 ● OFFLINE3,700,000 BTC lost£118K added today

 • Will names appropriate executor(s) with digital asset authority

-• Will does NOT contain seed phrases, private keys, or passwords
+• Will does NOT contain seed phrases, private keys, passwords, or amounts

 • Letter of wishes created with full access instructions

-• Seed phrase stored securely and referenced by location in letter of wishes
+• Seed phrase stored securely, referenced by location only in letter of wishes

-• Letter of wishes stored with solicitor or in accessible secure location
+• Letter of wishes stored with solicitor or in an accessible secure location

-• Beneficiaries have been briefed (at minimum, they know crypto exists)
+• Beneficiaries have been briefed (they know crypto exists and roughly what to do)

 Disclaimer

-This guide provides general information about writing wills that cover cryptocurrency in the UK.
+This guide provides general information about cryptocurrency and estate planning in the UK.
 It is not legal advice.
 Consult a qualified solicitor for guidance specific to your situation.

 Share This Article